There never was a one-all silver bullet for looking after aquatic plants that thrive.

 I’ve motivated and explained in detail each of my size-related recommendations in my general guide on LED aquarium lighting.
 You can click this link to check it out.
 Right at the top of the guide, you’ll find a table containing each tank size.
 Find yours and click on that to see why I’m suggesting this precise model for this setup and aquarium dimensions.

-That being said, the best LED lighting according to your planted aquarium’s gallon volume and dimensions would be:
+That being said, the best LED lighting according to your planted aquarium’s gallon capacity and depth would be:

 - 5-gallon tank with low-demand plants: Finnex Stingray